Call for Proposals

 Eligibility

-SPARK NS accepts applications from biomedical research group leaders at academic or nonprofit research institutions in the US, Canada, the UK, and Europe.
-We value diversity and are committed to creating an inclusive environment.
+SPARK NS accepts applications for the SPARK NS Translational Research Program from principal investigators with projects focused on developing therapeutics for autism, Parkinson’s disease, and adjacent disorders at academic or nonprofit research institutions in the United States, Canada, the United Kingdom, and Europe.
+We do not accept projects aimed at developing medical devices.
+We only accept projects that include diagnostics if they are in support of a proposed therapeutic.
+We value diversity and are committed to creating an inclusive research environment.
 Applicants from all backgrounds and experiences are encouraged to apply.

-Application Resources
+SubmitRequestApplication Resources

 Proposal Template